hed-standard/hed-specification/docs/01_Introduction.md

 the development of this language, to develop and distribute tools that maximize its ease of use, and to inform new and existing researchers of its purpose and value.

+Most experiments have a limited number of distinct event types, which are often identified in the original experiment by local event codes.
+The strategy for assigning local codes to individual events depends on the format of the data set.
+However, in practice, HED tagging usually involves annotating a few event types or codes for an entire study, not tagging individual instances of events in individual data recordings.

 ## 1.3.
 HED design principles